anupaDev1989/mastercamera-web/DOCS/features.md

 - Operates **100% offline** in Private Mode
 - **No account required** to start
 - All data stays **local** — zero sync, zero tracking
-**Solves:** No more being blocked by poor connectivity or forced account signups.
+**No more:** being blocked by bad connectivity, forced account creation, or tools that don’t respect your privacy.

 ---